Avoid dog collars and processed food

 If your dog’s test results are below the normal values, I still suggest following the above steps and recheck the blood test in two months.

-If the recheck test values are better than before, continue with Stage 1 treatment and do not use prescription thyroxin and repeat blood work in three-month intervals.
+If the recheck test values are better than before, continue with Stage 1 treatment and do not use prescription thyroxine and repeat blood work in three-month intervals.

 If the values stay the same or become worse, it may mean that the condition is too far gone and the body has lost the ability to produce the thyroid hormone permanently.
-In such cases, I am not opposed to using prescription medication – thyroxin – in addition to the supplements above.
+In such cases, I am not opposed to using prescription thyroxine – in addition to supplements.
 In my opinion, the brand names Synthroid or Eltroxin is superior to generic brands.

 Comments on conventional treatment

-Consider the prescription of thyroxin hormone as a crutch for those dogs who simply can’t regenerate thyroid gland function.
+Consider a prescription for the thyroxine hormone as a crutch for dogs who simply can’t regenerate thyroid gland function.

-From my experience, thyroxin is one of the most helpful, inexpensive and naturally-produced drugs out there and causes no, or very few, side effects.
+From my experience, thyroxine is one of the most helpful, inexpensive and naturally-produced drugs out there and causes no, or very few, side effects.

 Some people ask if they can stop the prescription down the road.
-In my experience, this is unlikely except in some very rare exceptions.
-The longer term loss of natural thyroxin production is permanent and typical for advanced stages of hypothyroidism.
+In my experience, this is unlikely, except in some very rare exceptions.
+The long-term loss of natural thyroxine production is permanent and typical for advanced stages of hypothyroidism.
 This why I say again, disease prevention is THE BEST AND REAL MEDICINE.

 © Dr. Peter Dobias, DVM